My message to Clive Schlee and Pano Christou upfront:

 Now leads to a deleted page.

 But as Mr. Christou doesn’t have a new official Twitter account yet as CEO and Mr. Schlee still has his official Twitter account, this means Christou is NOT yet CEO, but just placed his picture on Glassdoor to avoid further negative voting for the CEO and Pret.
+Also Christou probably uses Schlee’s Twitter as Schlee used to have a trusted person checking his mails when he was on holiday.

 BUT Mr. Christou is the same and learned under Schlee.
 It’s just a different face to the same exploitative and bullying company.
 And the press is silent, because they cater to business.